XRPLF/xrpl-dev-portal/content/gateway_guide.md

 Ripple's Authorized Accounts feature enables a gateway to limit who can hold that gateway's issuances, so that unknown Ripple accounts cannot hold the currency your gateway issues.
 We feel this is *not necessary* in most cases, since gateways have full control over the process of redeeming Ripple balances for value in the outside world.
 (You can collect customer information and impose limits on withdrawals at that stage without worrying about what happens within the Ripple network.)

-To use the Authorized Accounts feature, a gateway enables the `RequireAuth` flag for its cold wallet account, and then manually approves each user account's trust line before sending issuances in Ripple to that account.
+To use the Authorized Accounts feature, a gateway enables the `RequireAuth` flag for its cold wallet account, and then individually approves each user account's trust line before sending issuances in Ripple to that account.

 You must authorize trust lines using the same cold wallet account that issues the currency, which unfortunately means an increased risk exposure for that account.
 The process for sending funds into Ripple with RequireAuth enabled looks like the following: